stacc/hackathon-format/README.md

 Each `lab` can appoint a jury which will score the entries and announce a winning team.

-#### Price
+#### Reward

-The price will vary from `lab` to `lab`, but I encourage the companies to pursue Proof of concept if that is within range i.e give the team some time to test their product.
+The reward will vary from `lab` to `lab`, but I encourage the companies to pursue Proof of concept if that is within range i.e give the team some time to test their product.

 ## Format